joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 >Since Elegant models are query builders, you should review all of the methods provided by Laravel's query builder.
 You may use any of these methods when writing your Elegant queries.

 #### Refreshing Models
-If you already have an instance of an Elegant model that was retrieved from the database, you can "refresh" the model using the fresh and refresh methods.
-The fresh method will re-retrieve the model from the database.
-The existing model instance will not be affected:
+When you have an existing Elegant model instance loaded from the database, you can update it with the latest data using the fresh and refresh methods.
+The fresh method fetches a new copy of the model from the database without modifying the current instance:

 ```typescript
 User.where('name','jack').first()
 User.refresh()
 ```
-The refresh method will re-hydrate the existing model using fresh data from the database.
-In addition, all of its loaded relationships will be refreshed as well:
+The refresh method updates the current model instance with fresh data from the database.
+Additionally, any loaded relationships are also refreshed:

 ```typescript
 User.where('name','jack').first()